Transformer Wave Function for two dimensional frustrated magnets: emergence of a Spin-Liquid Phase in the Shastry-Sutherland Model: The variational wave function

 \section{The variational wave function}

-In this study, we take a new perspective on NNQS by leveraging the principle of {\it representation learning}~\cite{bengio2014}, central to modern deep learning.
-For decades, classical machine learning required careful engineering and considerable domain expertise to distil raw data (such as the pixel values of an image) into a representation or feature vector that could be used in a simple classifier, such as linear regression~\citep{lecun2015deep}.
-Deep neural networks automate this process: their mathematical structure, a composition of simple functions with parameters that can be tuned to data, allows them to extract automatically the pertinent features of a data set for a given task.
-Similarly, in the construction of the variational {\it Ansatz}, we use the deep neural network to map physical spin configurations into a feature space.
-This transformation enables accurate prediction of the amplitude associated with each configuration with even a simple, shallow fully-connected layer~\cite{carleo2017}.
-By reframing the NNQS as feature extractors rather than just a universal approximator of complicated functions, the variational state is naturally perceived as the composite result of two distinct functions, each with a specific role:
+In this study, we take a new perspective on NQS by leveraging the principle of {\it representation learning}~\cite{bengio2014} that is key to the success of deep neural networks in practice.
+The idea is that the mathematical structure of deep networks, a composition of simple functions with parameters that can be tuned to data, allows neural networks to automatically extract the pertinent features of a data set for a given task.
+These features or {\it representations} of the inputs are then used for downstream tasks, like, in our case, predicting the amplitude of the wave function for a given spin configuration.
+The idea of {\it learning} these representations directly from data is contrary to the approach of classical machine learning, which required careful engineering and considerable domain expertise to distil raw data (such as the spin configurations) into a representation or feature vector that could be used for a downstream task~\citep{lecun2015deep}.

+Here, we follow this approach by building a variational {\it Ansatz} where we use a deep neural network to map physical spin configurations into a feature space.
+This transformation enables an accurate prediction of the amplitude associated with each configuration with even a simple, shallow fully-connected layer~\cite{carleo2017}.
+By reframing the NQS as feature extractors rather than just universal approximators of complicated functions, the variational state is naturally perceived as the composition of two distinct functions, each with a specific role: